//echo "Main

 1 2-inch piece ginger, finely minced Step 1

 Rinse the fermented black beans with water, then strain and coarsely chop them.
-I like to leave some bigger pieces of beans to give the sauce more texture.
+I like to leave some bigger pieces of beans to give the more texture.

 Step 2

-In a medium saucepan, heat the oil and chiles over medium heat until warm.
+In a medium pan, heat the oil and chiles over medium heat until warm.
 Reduce the heat to medium-low and cook until the chiles turn dark but not black, stirring occasionally, 1 to 2 minutes.
 Scoop out the chiles and discard them.

 Step 3

 Add the black beans and onion.
-Cook and stir until the sauce looks a bit dry (the beans will absorb oil at first but release it once they are cooked), 6 to 8 minutes.
+Cook and stir until the looks a bit dry (the beans will absorb oil at first but release it once they are cooked), 6 to 8 minutes.

 Step 4